flood-io/element/packages/element/docs/examples/examples_test_data.md

 ```

 ### manual assertion
-A hidden problem with the type checking approach is that it's not possible to automatically type check data loaded in from a CSV or JSON at runtime (The techinal reason is that TypeScript's type annotations are not available at runtime - they're said to be "erased" once compiled)
+A hidden problem with the type checking approach is that it's not possible to automatically type check data loaded in from a CSV or JSON at runtime (The techinal reason is that [TypeScript]'s type annotations are not available at runtime - they're said to be "erased" once compiled)

 When loading in data from a file, we can still validate it by using `assert`.
 (Note that in this example we're still using type annotations to make the coding experience better)